ilg-archived/qemu/gnuarmeclipse/devices/README.md

 ## Data lifetime

 During MCU object creation, the JSON is parsed and kept in memory during the entire lifetime of the process.
-To simplify things, object names currently refer to strings in the parsed tree (this may be changed in a future version).
+To simplify things, object may refer to strings in the parsed tree (this may be changed in a future version).